ComeFV/Dofus_chat_stats/README.md

  - In game: click the star at the bottom left corner of the chat
  - Select `ouvrir le chat externe`, this will open a new window
- - on the new window use the star icon to select only the `combat` channel
+ - On the new window use the star icon to select only the `combat` channel
  - Click the eraser to clear the old messages
- - once you have done some combats you can Download the chat as txt file by clicking the download icon
+ - Once you have done some combats you can Download the chat as txt file by clicking the download icon

  ## misc:

 - All asynchronous events will be wrongly attributed to the last action before their triggering this includes *poisons*, shield from *dofus emeraude* or *prytek*, damage from *bombs wall*, etc.
-- if the file contains logs from multiple combats you can select the one you want to show in the side panel.
+- If the file contains logs from multiple combats you can select the one you want to show in the side panel.
 - If multiples entity have the same name they wil be counted as one and their stats will be aggregated because we can't differentiate them with only the chat informations.